SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

         editor).
     -   are, in contrast to external views, supported by all database systems (that support the ABAP CDS characteristics).
+    -   Note that there are also CDS artifacts that allow not only reading but also creating, updating, and deleting.
+See [this section](#crud-operations-using-cds-artifacts).
 </details>

 <p align="right"><a href="#top">⬆️ back to top</a></p>